Bogart Wealth LLC Increases Stock Holdings in Blackstone Inc. (NYSE:BX)

 Bogart Wealth LLC increased its holdings in Blackstone Inc. (NYSE:BX – Get Rating) by 3.6% during the 2nd quarter, Holdings Channel.com reports.
 The institutional investor owned 4,124 shares of the asset manager’s stock after purchasing an additional 144 shares during the quarter.
 Bogart Wealth LLC’s holdings in Blackstone were worth $376,000 at the end of the most recent reporting period.

 A number of other large investors have also recently added to or reduced their stakes in BX.
-Wetherby Asset Management Inc. increased its position in Blackstone by 12.3% during the fourth quarter.
-Wetherby Asset Management Inc. now owns 2,409 shares of the asset manager’s stock worth $311,000 after buying an additional 263 shares in the last quarter.
-DZ BANK AG Deutsche Zentral Genossenschafts Bank Frankfurt am Main raised its stake in Blackstone by 36.0% in the 4th quarter.
-DZ BANK AG Deutsche Zentral Genossenschafts Bank Frankfurt am Main now owns 13,600 shares of the asset manager’s stock valued at $1,751,000 after purchasing an additional 3,600 shares during the last quarter.
-Certified Advisory Corp purchased a new position in Blackstone in the 4th quarter valued at about $218,000.
-Centiva Capital LP boosted its stake in shares of Blackstone by 111.3% during the 4th quarter.
-Centiva Capital LP now owns 11,812 shares of the asset manager’s stock worth $1,528,000 after purchasing an additional 6,223 shares during the last quarter.
-Finally, Camden Capital LLC grew its holdings in shares of Blackstone by 45.4% during the fourth quarter.
-Camden Capital LLC now owns 3,727 shares of the asset manager’s stock worth $482,000 after buying an additional 1,163 shares in the last quarter.
+Destiny Wealth Partners LLC purchased a new position in Blackstone during the second quarter worth $25,000.
+Financial Advantage Inc. purchased a new stake in Blackstone during the 1st quarter worth about $26,000.
+Western Pacific Wealth Management LP acquired a new position in Blackstone in the 4th quarter valued at about $27,000.
+Landmark Wealth Management LLC purchased a new position in Blackstone in the 1st quarter valued at about $27,000.
+Finally, Providence Capital Advisors LLC boosted its stake in shares of Blackstone by 1,137.6% during the 1st quarter.
+Providence Capital Advisors LLC now owns 2,995 shares of the asset manager’s stock worth $31,000 after purchasing an additional 2,753 shares during the last quarter.
 61.87% of the stock is owned by institutional investors and hedge funds.

 Blackstone Price Performance